Jmcglobal/AWS-EKS/aws-eks/Readme.md

 #### Pause Ddeployment
 ```
-Once you puase rollout deployment, nothing will happen if any chnages is been made on pause mode.
+Once you pause rollout deployment, nothing will happen if any chnages is been made on pause mode.

 kubectl rollout pause deploy <deployment-name>